Topic 02: Computational Literacy, Command Line, and Version Control

 Repositories, usually called ‘repos’, store the full history and source control of a project.

-They can either be hosted locally, or on a shared server, such as GitHub
+They can either be hosted locally, or on a shared server, such as GitHub.

-, while core contributors make copies of the repository on their machine and update the repository using the push/pull
+Most repositories are stored on GitHub, while core contributors make copies of the repository on their machine and update the repository using the push/pull system.

 Any repository stored somewhere other than locally is called a ‘remote repository’.